ballard26/concurrent-hamt/README.md

   ARM platforms supported by the LLVM atomic intrinsics and Rust's standard lib.

 Error Handling
-- Any errors that arise from deterministic misuse problems will fail!().
+- Any errors that arise from deterministic misuse problems will panic!().
-    E.g. a ProtectedPointer must be loaded before it's read, loads never fails if usage conditions are met, hence the program will fail!() if an unloaded ProtectedPointer is read.
+    E.g. a ProtectedPointer must be loaded before it's read, loads never fails if usage conditions are met, hence the program will panic!() if an unloaded ProtectedPointer is read.
 - All other errors are handled with the Result type since they arise due to the non-deterministic nature of a specific event.